Painting with Light to Capture Decisive Moments

 Gear

-These are the gear that I use for producing my cinematic headshots.
-I use the Nikon D850 for various reasons, but mainly because it has high-sync speed capability and the beautiful colours it produces without any editing.
-I use the Nikon 70-200mm f/2.8 because, at 200mm with a wide aperture, it produces a narrow depth of field that blurs the background and compresses it without distorting my subject.
+These are the pieces of equipment I use for producing my cinematic headshots.
+I rely on the Nikon D850 for several reasons, primarily because of its high-sync speed capability and its ability to create stunning colours without editing.
+I also use the Nikon 70-200mm f/2.8 lens, which, at 200mm with a wide aperture, achieves a narrow depth of field that beautifully blurs the background while compressing it without distorting my subject.

 Wardrobe

-I always ask my subject to bring a top with colours that match the background colours or complement it using a colour harmony scheme.
+I always ask my subjects to wear tops that match or complement the background colours using a colour harmony scheme.
+For this cinematic headshot, I asked my friend Talal to wear traditional Arabian attire.

 Makeup and Hairstyle